top of page

 10 Commandments (Deuteronomy 5 - Modern Version):

-Historically the Deuteronic version of the 10 Commandments was believed to be a mere reiteration of the Exodus version, presumed to have been given to those whom lived circa 14th/12th century BCE, until ensuing in-depth review of the Aramaic dialect and of the Hebrew language revealed a myriad of translation differences.
-Correspondingly, this translation error came to full realization for scholars upon further analysis of the term Deuteronomy, which is of Greek origin, to which the words etymology was believed in earlier times to suggest a "copy" and/or "repeat" of something of original form.
-It was later reckoned by scholars that the true meaning of Deuteronomy was rather to "do over" resp. to "rewrite" and/or "alter" something, to which it would no longer be deemed original form.
-Accordingly, the 10 Commandments in Deuteronomy ultimately became known as the "Second Law" and religious doctrine was later revised to reflect that the Deuteronic Law was a set of 'revised' commandments, assumed to be handed down to the distant descendants of the 7th century BCE, whose ancestors were given differing commandments in earlier times of the Exodus era.
+Upon ones review of the above mentioned versions of the Commandments, undeniable differences are revealed.
+Historically the Deuteronic version of the 10 Commandments was believed to be a mere reiteration of the Exodus version, presumed to have been given to those whom lived circa the 14th to 12th century BCE, until ensuing in-depth review of the Aramaic dialect and of the Hebrew language revealed a myriad of translation differences.
+Correspondingly, this translation error came to full realization for scholars upon further analysis of the term Deuteronomy, which is of Greek origin, to which the words etymology was believed in earlier times to suggest a copy and/or repeat of something of original form.
+It was later reckoned by scholars that the true meaning of Deuteronomy was rather to do over, respectively to rewrite and/or to alter something, to which it would no longer be deemed original form.
+Accordingly, the 10 Commandments in Deuteronomy ultimately became known as the Second Law and religious doctrine was later revised to reflect that the Deuteronic Law was a set of 'revised' commandments, assumed to be handed down to the distant descendants of the 7th century BCE, whose ancestors were given differing commandments in earlier times of the Exodus era.

 Ancient Symbol for Clarity (Klarheit) | आँ Relegeous Truth